PoCInnovation/Workshops/software/08.Express/README.md

-# Workshop 8 - Typescript with Express
+# Workshop 8 - Express with TypeScript

 ✔ Learn how to create an HTTP server with express.